elliotperviz/cmms/remote_connect.md

 ## Remote connection with X-forwarding

-Some extra setup is required in order to visualise plots or use GUI programs when connecting to the laboratory remotely.
+Some extra setup is required in order to visualise plots or use GUI programs when connecting to the laboratory machines remotely.
 Specifically, you need to setup "X-forwarding", which forwards the graphical windows from the remote machine to your local computer.

 ### Step 6: Install an X server (if needed)